Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Loma Linda, CA

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what services are needed.
-You should also call a technician if you notice any new issues, such as leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+Generally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also have your system inspected and serviced if you notice any new issues, such as strange noises, unusual smells, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are generally less busy during these times, which makes it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically gets the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Loma Linda, you'll likely want a unit on the higher end of this range.
-In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Loma Linda, you'll likely look for a unit on the higher end of this range.
+Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 • Keep your attic well-ventilated and make sure all doors and windows are well-sealed.